atrauzzi/protoculture/readme.md

 #### Service Providers
 Service providers are responsible for telling the dependency injection system about new classes and functionality.
-All `ServiceProvider` insteances are created when a `Suite` is booted.
+All `ServiceProvider` instances are created when a `Suite` is booted.
 They are then asked to make registrations against the context.

 If you've used Laravel, these should be very familiar.